wishabc/nf-index/README.md

         </tr>
         </table>
     + (required) `dhs_meta`: metadata for DHSs (rows) in tsv format without header.
 First 4 columns are treated as `chr`, `start`, `end`, `dhs_id`, where `dhs_id` is a unique identifier of DHS
     + (optional) `samples_weights`: sample weights in tsv format.
+Prioritizes reconstruction of samples with high weights.
 Useful when you have class imbalance, e.g. abundance of samples of some specific cell type/condition.

         Expected to be a two column tsv file: <br>
         <table>